matrixesports/mtx-web3-service-nestjs/README.md

 - send msg to phone when error , add webhook for discord
 - give option to redeem in 1 click or naw
 - better copy for out
+  -prep checklist for fe to prep for be

 db:
 contract: read, update, deploy, emergency